Phone: 0161 214 1500

-Tom qualified as a solicitor in 2008, he has specialised in employment and discrimination law since that time and is an experienced employment tribunal advocate.
-Tom is undertaking a period of pupillage and will be able to accept instructions to act from 11 July 2018.
-In pupillage, he is under the supervision of Jason Searle.
+Tom qualified as a solicitor in 2008.
+He has specialised in employment and discrimination law since that time and is an experienced employment tribunal advocate.

 Tom is an employment law specialist acting for both claimants and respondents equally.
 He has a particular interest in TUPE and discrimination claims, including whistleblowing claims, although he is very experienced in all areas of employment law.
 Throughout his career, Tom has been instructed to act and advise both for and against some of the largest organisations in the country, often in complex or high-value claims and across a variety of sectors with emphasis on the commercial sector.